noamgariani11/Mock-Report/CaseNotes.md

 Since this is a large disk image so there will be a lot of documentation so as not to miss anything.

-There are things that come up later on that I matched with earlier documentation.
+Some things come up later on that I matched with earlier documentation.

 # Getting the disk into Autopsy